-hydraulic system is filled with a Shell Tellus S2 V 46 premium hydraulic oil.
-The This hydraulic oil is recommended for а broad range of operating temperatures but the end user is ultimately responsible for determining if the oil is appropriate for their specific operating conditions or if another hydraulic oil is required.
-To ensure the longest life for this piece of equipment, it is critical to maintain the hydraulic oil at the proper level, to keep the hydraulic fluid clean (see Hydraulic Maintenance section), and to avoid overheating the oil.
+The hydraulic system is filled with a Shell Tellus S2 V 46 premium hydraulic oil. hydraulic recommended This oil is for а broad range of operating temperatures but the end user is ultimately responsible for determining if the oil is appropriate for their specific operating conditions or if another hydraulic oil is required.
+To ensure the longest life for this piece of equipment, it is critical to maintain the hydraulic oil at proper level. keep the hydraulic fluid clean (see Hydraulic the to Maintenance section), and to avoid overheating the oil.

 The oil for the hydraulic system performs multiple functions.
 While the hydraulic oil must transmit power and provide superior lubrication under high pressure, there are other properties that are critical to the oil and the performance of the equipment.
 These include, but are not limited to, wear protection, oil oxidation, rust and corrosion protection and foaming.
-To guide in the selection of the proper oil, refer to the Oil Viscosity Selection Chart on page 144 and the listings of Typical Qualified Hydraulic Oils on page 145 below.
+To guide in the selection of the proper oil, refer to the Oil Viscosity Selection Chart on page 148 and the listings of Typical Qualified Hydraulic Oils on page 149 below.

-OII Viscosity Selection Chart
+Oil Viscosity Selection Chart